jwagnervaz/QIYIDA-X99-H9S/README.md

-New 152 With Bootsecure Port and TPM2 fix.
+9New 152 With Bootsecure Port and TPM2 fix.

 1 - Bootsecure